7- Day Camper Road trip Around Barcelona

 Zaragoza, another 2000-year-old city on the Ebro River, is steeped in history and culture.
 The town is nestled amongst a lush mountainous landscape.
 Zaragoza will also be your first foray outside the Catalonia border into the autonomous communities of Aragon.
 The city is full of historical sites that include a Moorish Castle, Aljafería, the Basílica de Nuestra Señora del Pilar, a Botanical Garden called Parque Grande José Antonio Labordeta, and finally, the Roman Caesaraugusta.
 Apart from the history-rich inner city, you’re also rewarded with stunning landscapes in whichever direction you choose to look.
 You can undertake water activities on the river or head to the hills for more hiking or biking.
 There is also a geological anomaly nearby called the Aguarales de Valpalmas.
 This otherworldly location is the result of thousands of years of rain eating away at soft material in the rock, leaving behind what can only be described as thousands of giant anthills made of stone.

-Day 6: Montserrat
+Day 6: Hiking in Montserrat

 Day 7: Back to Barcelona

 The trip from the mountains around Montserrat back to the station in Barcelona is around an hour, meaning you have plenty of time to either undertake more activities in the highlands or enjoy the beaches in and around Barcelona.
-Apart from relaxing at the beach in Barcelona, you could also catch an FC Barcelona game at the 99 000 seat Camp Nou, take a walk down Las Ramblas, or explore some of the best Tapas bars in the country.
+Apart from relaxing at the beach in Barcelona, you could also catch an FC Barcelona game at the 99 thousand seat Camp Nou, take a stroll down Las Ramblas, or explore some of the best Tapas bars in the country.